No Internet on SINGLE device

 To reset your network settings on any other device you will need to find the “Reset Network Connections” option in the settings menu.
 Each device is different, so be patient when looking for this setting.
 If you are unable to find it, reach out to the manufacturer of the device and see if they can offer you assistance in doing this – many will happily walk you through performing this action.

-3. Check if you are using a VPN software to connect to the Internet
+3. Check if you are using VPN software to connect to the Internet

-Its not common, but we have seen several instances where customers use a VPN software on their device to connect to the internet “securely”.
-Occasionally, this software has a problem running on the device and it breaks their internet connection.
-Disable the software, turn off the VPN, or even uninstall it completely if you are unable to figure out how to keep it from running.
-If you are unable to figure out how to do this – contact the software company and ask them for support it disabling their software (or removing it).
-If it is determined to be causing your issue, reach out to the VPN provider for support in rectifying the problem.
+While it is not common, we have encountered several instances where customers use VPN software on their devices to connect to the internet “securely.”
+Occasionally, this software can have issues that disrupt the internet connection.
+Try disabling the software, turning off the VPN, or even uninstalling it completely if you cannot find a way to prevent it from running.
+If you are unable to do this, contact the software company for assistance in disabling their software (or removing it).
+If it’s determined to be causing your issue, reach out to the VPN provider for help in resolving the problem.

-Ask any teenager and they’ll tell you that sometimes the things in our lives’ meant to keep us safe often get in the way of what we want to do!
-Well… your computers anti-virus software is no different.
-Sometimes it gets in the way of you being able to get online.
+Ask any teenager, and they’ll tell you that sometimes the things meant to keep us safe can often get in the way of what we want to do!
+Your computer’s antivirus software is no different.
+Sometimes it interferes with your ability to get online.

-The easiest way to figure out if it is prohibiting you from getting online is to “pause” the protection that it is providing.
-Each software is different but generally you want to turn off any “Network” or “Firewall” protection when troubleshooting these types of issues.
-If it is determined to be the source of the issue – reach out to the software manufacturer and have them help you fix whatever setting is causing you grief.
-Often they are happy to assist.
+The easiest way to determine if it is preventing you from accessing the internet is to “pause” the protection it provides.
+Each software is different, but generally, you want to disable any “Network” or “Firewall” protection when troubleshooting these types of issues.
+If it turns out to be the source of the problem, reach out to the software manufacturer for assistance in fixing whatever setting is causing you trouble.
+They are often happy to help.

 5. Perform a Ping Test